Profit (gamer): Seoul Dynasty

 On October 22, 2019, the Spitfire agreed to transfer Park, along with teammates Hong "Gesture" Jae-hee and Choi "Bdosin" Seung-tae, to the Seoul Dynasty.
 During 2020 the season, Park became the first OWL player to claim 10,000 total eliminations.
 With Park as a consistent starter, the Dynasty made a deep playoff run in the 2020 playoffs, but they lost in the Grand Finals to the San Francisco Shock, 4–2.

 In the 2022 season, Park won the Kickoff Clash, the first midseason tournament of the season, after he and the Dynasty defeated the Philadelphia Fusion in the finals.
 At the end of the regular season, he was awarded a Role Star commendation and was a finalist for the league's regular season MVP award.
 The Dynasty qualified for the season playoffs and were knocked down to the lower bracket after a loss to the Dallas Fuel.
 After the loss, the Dynasty elected to start Park as the support character Kiriko in their following match against the San Francisco Shock, despite him generally playing damage characters.
 The shift in roles did not result in a win, however, as the Dynasty lost the match and fell out of the playoffs.

+Following the folding of the Overwatch League, the Seoul Dynasty released its entire roster in October 2023.
+On February 20, 2024, Profit announced that he had retired from esports.